surfstudio/gitlab-plugin/README.md

 # Release Workflow

 To perform a full plugin release, maintainers can run ``mvn release:prepare release:perform`` To release a snapshot, e.g. with a bug fix for users to test, just run ``mvn deploy``

+# Assemble

+$ ./mvnw install
+Then upload target.hpi to Jenkins